 Our business practices with respect to the collection, use and management of personal information could give rise to operational interruption, liabilities or reputational harm as a result of governmental regulation, legal requirements or industry standards relating to consumer privacy and data protection.
 As regulatory focus on privacy issues continues to increase and worldwide laws and regulations concerning the handling of personal information expand and become more complex, potential risks related to data collection and use within our business will intensify.
 For example, on July 16, 2020, the Court of Justice of the European Union ("CJEU") invalidated the E.U.-U.S. Privacy Shield framework - a system for complying with EU data protection requirements when transferring personal data from the European Economic Area ("EEA") to the U.S. - with immediate effect.
 Other data transfer mechanisms remain intact although still subject to considerable scrutiny by certain member states and their Data Protection Authorities.
 While legislators are still said to be considering a replacement for the Privacy Shield, no action seems imminent.
-As a result, we may experience reluctance or refusal by current or prospective European customers to use our products, and we may find it necessary or desirable to make further changes to our handling of personal data of EEA residents.
-Also, on June 4, 2021, the European Commission approved new standard contractual clauses to permit transfers of personal data from the European Union to other countries, such as the United States.
-These new provisions replace the previous version, which was adopted in 2010.
+As a result, we may experience reluctance or refusal by current or prospective European customers to use our products, and we may find it necessary or desirable to make further changes to our handling of personal data from the European Commission approved new standard contractual clauses to permit transfers of personal data from the European Union to other countries, such as the United States.
 The new clauses align more closely with the General Data Protection Regulation (GDPR) of 2018 by, among other things, increasing documentation responsibilities.